-Sue Sherwin is the Dean of the School of Health and Community Studies at Leeds Beckett University.
+Sue Sherwin is the Dean of the School of Health at Leeds Beckett University.
 Here in celebration of 70 years of the NHS, she talks about her time working for them and how she came to join the university.

 I went to university as a mature student to study Psychology and wanted to go on to do the Masters’ to become a Clinical Psychologist.
 In order to do this I needed to have one year’s relevant work experience.
 As a mature student I couldn’t do voluntary work as I had bills to pay, so I applied to do Mental Health Nursing as a means of getting this experience whilst receiving a bursary.
 Back in those days you got paid to train as a nurse, and the hospital owned the training and the students.
 Once I started the nursing course I loved it and decided to finish my training and become a qualified Mental Health Nurse.
 So you could say I fell into nursing by accident.